greatwillow/patient-event-scheduling-app/README.md

 ## Technical Notes

-This app was built alongside an external node.js backend application that can be seen [here](https://github.com/VernL/p-calendar-api/)
+This app was built alongside an external node.js backend application api that can be seen [here](https://github.com/VernL/p-calendar-api/)

 This app was created with offline state persistence in mind using redux-persist.
 The normal configuration allows for state to be persisted through sessions.
 This can be modified, however, by uncommenting persistor.purge(); inside app/data/configureStore.js.